Skip to content

 Wyoming LLC for Development Agencies

 Software dev agencies often bid against US-based shops for the same work.
 The US shop wins not because they are better but because procurement systems trust them more.
 A Wyoming LLC closes that gap for $397.
 You sign the MSA under a US entity, invoice in USD, get paid into Mercury, and pay your global dev team out of the same account.
 Formation runs in 24 hours and the EIN takes 8 to 10 business days.
-Most dev agencies we work with land their first US enterprise deal within 60 days of switching to an LLC structure.
+Many dev agencies land their first US enterprise deal within a couple of months of switching to an LLC structure.

 Answer

 Software dev agencies often bid against US-based shops for the same work.
 A Wyoming LLC closes the gap.
 You sign the MSA under a US entity, invoice in USD, get paid into Mercury, and pay your global dev team out of the same account.
 Package is $397.
 Formation runs in 24 hours.
 EIN follows in 8 to 10 business days.
-Most dev agencies we work with land their first US enterprise deal within 60 days of switching to an LLC structure.
+Many dev agencies land their first US enterprise deal within a couple of months of switching to an LLC structure.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.